Regular (Statutory) Individual Vaccination for Children

 - Notification period: Before turning 1 year old

-- Eligible persons: Children aged 5 to under 7 years old, who are before entering elementary school (children born between April 2, 2019, and April 1, 2020)
+- Eligible persons: Children aged 5 years to under 7 years, who are before entering elementary school (children born from April 2, 2020 to April 1, 2021)

 Chickenpox